-The 400 kV will be provided to evacuate the power.
-The generator is connected to the 400 kV switchyard through generator transformer.
+Power evacuation shall be through 400 KV Switchyard.
+All the Generators shall be connected to 400 kV Switchyard through Generator Transformer. .
 The switchyard will be provided with the feeders as described earlier.
-The switchyard will be of outdoor air insulated type.
+The switchyard will be of outdoor air insulated or indoor Gas Insulated type.

-The switchyards will be provided with necessary current transformer, capacitor voltage transformers, surge arrestors, protective relays etc.
+The switchyard will be provided with necessary current transformer, capacitor voltage transformers, surge arrestors, protective relays etc.

-Sequential Event Recorder (SER) of the switchyard signals will be provided.
-These signals as a minimum will contain all protective relays, lock-out relay and breaker auxiliary contacts.
-These will be hardwired to SER cabinet.
-The control, monitoring and operation of the switchyard will be through SCADA in the Central Control Room of the power plant.
+The control, monitoring and operation of the switchyard will be through SAS (Substation Automation System) in the Switchyard Control Room.
+Sequential Event Recorder (SER), which is a part of SAS will be provided with analog and digital signals.
+These signals as a minimum will contain status of all protective relays, lock out relay and breaker auxiliary contacts.
+These signals will be hardwired to SER cabinet.

+The salient technical features of the switchyard are as follows: